ibm-cloud-docs/containers/cs_integrations.md

     ```
     {: pre}

-6. Update the repos to retrieve the latest version of all Helm charts.
+6. Update the repos to retrieve the latest versions of all Helm charts.

     ```
     helm repo update